masaha/mikrotik-blocklist/README.md

 # mikrotik-blocklist
-Create blocklist for Mikrotik ROS
+Create blocklist for Mikrotik ROS.
+Tested on Mikrotik RB4011, RB3011, HexS.
+Consumes about 100 MB of ram.

-There are two scripts, one to fetch data and store in mysql database.
-The other gets data from database and makes a output file in ROS format.
+There are two scripts, one to fetch data and store in mysql databasei, fetch.pl.
+The other sceipt (export.pl) gets data from database and makes a output file in ROS format.

-Currently the export.pl fetches the blascklisted ip seen the last 3 days.
+Currently the export.pl fetches the blacklisted ip stored in the database the last 3 days.
+Modify this to whatever you find useful.
+Currently the output consists of around 80 000 unique addresses.

 The database needs to have 5 fields: